AI Security28 min read

 The Rise of Autonomous AI Agents

 In 2026, we're witnessing a fundamental shift in how AI operates within enterprises.
-Unlike traditional LLMs that generate text, agentic AI systems execute real-world actions autonomously - accessing APIs, modifying databases, sending emails, and making decisions without human intervention.
+Unlike traditional LLMs that generate text, agentic AI systems execute real-world actions autonomously: accessing APIs, modifying databases, sending emails, and making decisions without human intervention.

 This shift brings unprecedented security challenges.
 The OWASP Foundation recognized this gap and released the Top 10 for Agentic Applications in December 2025, providing the first comprehensive security framework specifically designed for autonomous AI systems.

-If you're deploying AI agents in your enterprise, this framework isn't optional - it's essential.
+If you're deploying AI agents in your enterprise, this framework isn't optional.
+It's essential.

 Why Traditional AI Security Frameworks Fall Short

-The existing OWASP LLM Top 10 focuses on risks from content generation - insecure outputs, prompt injection in chat contexts, and training data poisoning.
+The existing OWASP LLM Top 10 focuses on risks from content generation: insecure outputs, prompt injection in chat contexts, and training data poisoning.
 But agentic AI introduces fundamentally different risks:

 AspectTraditional LLMAgentic AI